 Highlights: Alluring, Bright, Carefree

-The Coton de Tulear is the only dog breed to originate from Madagascar, the island off the South African coast.
-For this reason, they’ve been called the “Royal Dog of Madagascar.”
+The Coton de Tulear is the only dog breed to originate from Madagascar, an island off the South African coast.
+It’s why they’ve been called the “Royal Dog of Madagascar.”
+And with their fluffy white coats, they look the part for royalty.

-These dogs have an attractive carefree and spirited personality.
+These dogs have an attractive carefree, easy-going and spirited personality.
 They’re always cheerful and optimistic, making them excellent companions for children.
+Cotons enjoy lying around, but also loves having fun.

 Though they’re one of the smallest dogs, they’re robust and sturdy.
-With the proper care and attention, they’ll have very little health problems.
+In fact, they’re one of the best dogs for novice owners because of the low maintenance.
+With a reasonable amount of care and attention, this breed will have very little health problems.

 Still, there are few things to dislike about the Pekingese.
-Once you bring one into the family, the Pekingese will love you unconditionally.
+Once you bring one into the family, a Pekingese will love you unconditionally.
+After all, they were bred to be fantastic companions in the home.
+And, that’s exactly what they are.

 Highlights: Nonchalant, Playful, Loyal

-This small dog breed is perhaps the most famous dog to originate from Italy.
-They’re known for their calm and sweet disposition, but have a people-pleasing attitude that owners love.
+This small dog breed is perhaps the most famous dog to originate out of Italy.
+They’re known for having a calm and sweet disposition, but also a people-pleasing attitude that owners love.
+It’s why they’re such obedient dogs.

 When it comes to loyalty, there are few small dogs that can match that of a Bolognese.
-Not only only are they devoted dogs, but have a temperament that meshes well with easy-going owners.
+Not only only are they highly devoted dogs, but have a temperament that meshes well with easy-going owners.
+This dog just wants to have fun!

 Highlights: Curious, Spirited, Energetic

-Though Pomeranians usually come in brown, a white Pomeranian is truly a wonderful sight to see.
-Since they were first bred hundreds of years ago, they’ve been very popular dogs.
+Though Pomeranians usually come in brown (such as the one our family had), the white Pomeranian is a wonderful sight to see.
+While they were first bred hundreds of years ago, they’ve still managed to retain their popularity over the years.

-Thanks to their bright and amusing personalities, Pomeranians were present among royal families and lower-class citizens.
-They’re ultra adaptable and intelligent dogs that fit any situation.
+Thanks to their bright and amusing personalities, Pomeranians were ideal pets among both the royal families and lower-class citizens.
+As a result, they’re ultra adaptable and intelligent dogs that can fit any situation and environment with ease.

-Pick up a Pomeranian and see why so many families approve of this dog.
-Bonus points if you manage to find a white fluffy one.
+The only downside is that the white coat sheds a lot.
+Grooming is a must with this breed!
+Otherwise, pick up a Pomeranian and see why so many families approve of this dog.
+Bonus points if you can find a white fluffy Pom.

-Not only are they sweet white dogs, but profoundly devoted and a gorgeous dog you won’t be able to take your eyes off.
+Not only are they sweet white dogs, but profoundly devoted to their masters.
+You can always count on the Kuvasz to have your back.
+With this gorgeous white dog, you won’t be able to take your eyes off of them (and you wouldn’t want to).

 11. Japanese Spitz